| POESIA MUNDIAL EM PORTUGUÊS

 Gods cool in turn, by the sun long outlasted.

-Gives, too, no hold for such a leap to aid her;
+Our earth alone given no name of god Gives, too, no hold for such a leap to aid her;

 Landing, you break some palace and seem odd;